-After spending a day in Kelowna, it will be evident that locals take staying fit seriously.
-Part of the Kelowna lifestyle is staying healthy and fit and it really shows, everywhere you look there are people of all ages outside enjoying the great weather.
-The list of exercise options in Kelowna is secondo to none, whatever your into, you'll find it here.
-From spin class to CrossFit, Kelowna has the gym for you.
+After spending a day in Kelowna, it will be evident that people are serious about staying fit.
+Part of the Kelowna lifestyle is living healthy and staying fit by taking advantage of the amazing weather.
+Everywhere you look there are people of all ages outside enjoying the sunshine.

 Getting Around Kelowna

 Today, however, traffic is another story.
 As Kelowna has grown, the traffic has gotten a lot more congested, especially in the Summer.
 You might get stuck in traffic during peak hours if you aren't familiar with the busiest roads.

 Kelowna Food & Wine

-Known for its hot summers and temperate winters, Kelowna is quickly becoming another great food destination.
-Using the freshest local ingredients, Kelowna's top chefs bring you innovative creations to wow your senses.
-A few of the local favourites include.
+Known for its hot summers and temperate winters and is quickly becoming another great BC food destination.
+Using the freshest local ingredients, Kelowna's top chefs bring you creative menus that will keep you coming back.
+A few of my local favourites include.

 RauDZ Regional Table

 - RauDZ Regional Table is a reincarnation of the four-diamond, multi-award-winning fine dining restaurant Fresco.
 After a successful eight years, Rod Butters and Audrey Surrao decided to realize their dream of opening a new contemporary restaurant featuring fresh local dishes in a comfortable, relaxed space.
 If you are looking for a unique dining experience in Kelowna, Raudz is definitely a top-notch choice.
 It's one of those places that can leave a lasting impression on visitors and locals alike.

 - Bouchons specializes in classic French cuisine in a relaxed environment.
 Headed by husband-and-wife team Richard Toussaint and Martine Lefèbvre, the restaurant’s interior feels very Parisian with its bright yellow walls and red banquettes.

-The Okanagan is known for its great wines and vineyards, so naturally, there are many Wineries around Kelowna that have become home to world-class restaurants with million-dollar views.
+The Okanagan is known for its great wines and vineyards, so naturally, many Wineries around Kelowna have become home to world-class restaurants with million-dollar views.